 Mites can be whitish-grey, dark brown, or red in color – they are tiny, about 1/26 inches, and barely visible with the naked eye.

 This is probably the most common and serious of the mite family here in the US.
 The Northern fowl mite spends its’ entire life cycle on the bird.

-The mite causes skin irritation to the birds but also bites and sucks blood which can lead to anemia.
+The mite causes skin irritation to the birds and bites and sucks blood, leading to anemia.

 Birds over 40 weeks of age do not generally support a heavy load of mites.

 The eggs of this mite are laid at the base of feathers and can be difficult to spot.
 Although the female mite only lays a few eggs before she dies, an infestation can develop quickly if left untreated.

 The preferred temperature of the mite is around 65-68F, but they can proliferate outside of that range.
 They can be a problem in the cooler, moister months, especially in the Northern states.

 The red roost mite is the primary mite of Europe.
 This mite causes thousands of Euros worth of damage to the European poultry community every year.

 Most of the mites’ life cycle is off the host, hiding in nooks and crannies such as perch sockets.
 They are night-time feeders, and they hate daylight.
 The female feeds on blood, and the male will only take blood occasionally.